vogelito/glacierprotocol/_docs/setup/verifying-setup-integrity.md

         5. Manually copy the output into the Quarantined Scratchpad on all the other quarantined computers.

-    3. Generate new cold storage data information using your entropy
+    3. Generate setup verification data information using your entropy

        **On the Q1 computer:**
         1. Run GlacierScript to generate the private keys.